 MARINE SCIENCE DAY

-Marine Science Day is all about exploring the wonders of the Long Island Sound estuary and marine science.
-Students will gain a deeper understanding and appreciation of the Sound and surrounding ecosystems through hands-on workshops led by Project Oceanology's marine science educators, UCONN professors, graduate students, and local environmental experts.
-Our goal is to encourage scientific thinking and bridge a stronger connection to our marine environment.
+Students will explore coastal ecosystems and gain a deeper appreciation of the Sound through hands‑on workshops led by Project Oceanology’s marine science educators, UConn professors, graduate students, and local environmental experts.
+Our goal is to spark curiosity, encourage scientific thinking, and build stronger connections to our marine environment.

 1084 Shennecossett Rd., Groton, CT 06340